 Study the molecular basis of life.
 Biochemistry and Molecular Biology

-Drawing from our interdisciplinary connections with the Chemistry and Biology programs, this program studies life processes occurring at the molecular level.
+Drawing from our interdisciplinary connections with the Chemistry and Biological & Health Sciences departments, this program studies life processes occurring at the molecular level.
 You will examine biological molecules, structures, and reactions, and learn how biological molecules interact to form cells and organisms.
-And you'll be well-prepared for graduate study in the biological sciences.
+This major will prepare you for a career in the biochemical, biological, or medical sciences.

 Credential Type